ethsana/sana-docs/docs/access-the-sana/pinning.md

 first two bytes of our overlay address as the *target*.
-If a chunk that has already been garbage collected by its storer nodes is requested, the storer node will send a message using [PSS](/docs/dapps-on-sana/pss) to the swarm neighbourhood defined by this prefix, of which our node is a member.
+If a chunk that has already been garbage collected by its storer nodes is requested, the storer node will send a message using [PSS](/docs/dapps-on-sana/pss) to the sana neighbourhood defined by this prefix, of which our node is a member.

 Let's use the addresses API endpoint to find out our target prefix: